VPAC/superlinux/supercomputingwithlinux.md

 `module avail` : This option lists all the modules which are available to be loaded.
 Notice that many of them have version numbers associated with them.
 Modules makes it easy to switch compiler application versions.
 The module name without a version number is the production default.

-One particular nuissance is that the output of a module avail is treated as a standard error, rather than standard output in the standard environment modules application.
+One particular nuissance is that the output of a module avail is treated as a standard error, rather than standard output, in the standard environment modules application.
 Thus to pipe the output of module avail to less, one has to redirect standard error to standard output.
 This can also be used for providing an output of `module whatis`  i.e.,

 ```
 module avail 2>&1 | less